 The Trustee sells gold as needed to pay the expenses of the Trust, as described below.
 The Trust's estimated ordinary operating expenses are accrued daily commencing after the first day of the trading of the Shares on the NYSE and are reflected in the NAV of the Trust.
 The ordinary operating expenses of the Trust include: (1) fees paid to the Sponsor, (2) fees paid to the Trustee, (3) fees paid to the Custodian, (4) fees paid to the Marketing Agent and (5) various Trust administration fees, including printing and mailing costs, legal and audit fees, registration fees and NYSE listing fees.
-The

-Sponsor is responsible for the costs of the Trust's organization and the initial sale of the Shares, including the applicable SEC registration fees.
-The Trustee charged no fee and assumed the Trust's operating expenses (other than extraordinary expenses) for the period from the Trust's formation through the day the Shares commenced trading on the NYSE.
+The Sponsor was responsible for the costs of the Trust's organization and the initial sale of the Shares, including the applicable SEC registration fees.
+The Trustee charged no fee and assumed the Trust's operating expenses (other than extraordinary expenses) for the period from the Trust's formation through the day the Shares commenced trading.
 The Trustee and the Sponsor have entered into a separate agreement relating to payment by the Sponsor to the Trustee for this period.
-These payments are not reimbursable to the Sponsor by the Trust.
-If the Sponsor fails to pay the Trustee under such agreement, the Trustee may recover the unpaid amounts from the assets of the Trust, and may sell the Trust's gold as necessary to provide funds for such unpaid amounts.
+These payments were not reimbursable to the Sponsor by the Trust.

 Fees are paid to the Sponsor as compensation for services performed under the Trust Indenture and for services performed in connection with maintaining the Trust's website and marketing the Shares.
-The Sponsor's fee is payable monthly in arrears and is accrued daily at an annual rate equal to 0.15% of the ANAV of the Trust, subject to reduction as described below.
+The Sponsor's fee is payable monthly in arrears and is accrued daily at an annual rate equal to 0.15% of the Adjusted Net Asset Value, or ANAV of the Trust, subject to reduction as described below.
 The Sponsor will receive reimbursement from the Trust for all of its disbursements and expenses incurred in connection with the Trust.
-The Sponsor was paid \$2,224,623 for its services during the period November 12, 2004 through September 30, 2005.
+The Sponsor was paid \$14,475,439 for its services during the year ended September 30, 2007.

 Fees are paid to the Trustee as compensation for services performed under the Trust Indenture.
 The Trustee's fee is payable monthly in arrears and is accrued daily at an annual rate equal to 0.02% of the ANAV of the Trust, subject to a minimum fee of \$500,000 and a maximum fee of \$2 million per year.
 The Trustee's fee is subject to modification as determined by the Trustee and the Sponsor in good faith to account for significant changes in the Trust's administration or the Trustee's duties.
 The Trustee charges the Trust for its expenses and disbursements incurred in connection with the Trust (including the expenses of the Custodian paid by the Trustee), exclusive of fees of agents for services to be performed by the Trustee, and for any extraordinary services performed by the Trustee for the Trust.
-The Trustee was paid \$443,951 for its services during the period November 12, 2004 through September 30, 2005.
+The Trustee was paid \$1,891,235 for its services during the year ended September 30, 2007.